autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-faq.md

 predictor = TabularPredictor(...).fit(..., hyperparameters= {'CAT': {'ag_args_fit': {'num_cpus': 1}}, 'XGB': {'ag_args_fit': {'num_cpus': 4}}, 'GBM': {}},)
 ```

+### No space left error on SageMaker Notebook
+If you are using AutoGluon on SageMaker Notebook, it is likely that you will encounter such error: `OSError: [Errno 28] No space left on device`.
+This is because the default disk size of a SageMaker Notebook instance is 5 GiB regardless of the type.
+AutoGluon training on some large datasets could end up with artifacts that's larger than 5GiB.

+To address it, either cleanup your workspace, or 1) shutdown your Notebook instance 2) choose your Notebook instance 3) update the `Volume size in GB` field under `Edit`

 ### Issues not addressed here

 First search if your issue is addressed in the [tutorials](index.html), [examples](https://github.com/awslabs/autogluon/tree/master/examples/tabular), [documentation](../../api/autogluon.predictor.html), or [Github issues](https://github.com/awslabs/autogluon/issues) (search both Closed and Open issues).
 If it is not there, please open a [new Github Issue](https://github.com/awslabs/autogluon/issues/new) and clearly state your issue.
 If you have a bug, please include: your code (call `fit(..., verbosity=4)` which will print more details), the output printed during the code execution, and information about your operating system, Python version, and installed packages (output of `pip freeze`).